waifung0207/ci_bootstrap_3/README.md

 system/                         --- CodeIgniter core files (unchanged as clean CI3 installation) .htaccess                       --- URL rewrite for Apache web server (require mod enabled)
 ```

-### Admin Users (and default login accounts)

-There are 4 preset users for Admin Panel:

-* Webmaster (default username & password are both "webmaster", belongs to the webmaster group)
-* Admin (default username & password are both "admin", belongs to the admin group)
-* Manager (default username & password are both "manager", belongs to the manager group)
-* Staff (default username & password are both "staff", belongs to the staff group)

-### Setup Guide

-To be completed

 ### Screenshots